imazen/sites/src/content/docs/en/picture-examples.md

 ---
 title: Examples using <picture> element
 description: >-
   Provides examples using the <picture> element, for responsive images, art direction and different image formats
 date_published: '2023-03-24'
 date_modified: '2023-03-27'
+date_updated: "2023-03-31T15:01:44-06:00"
 ---

 Here are a few examples of using the `<picture>` element and their explanations: